 For the red sauce

-- Rinse the dry lentils under cold water, remove any that are discouloured and then add them to a large pot.
-Cover the lentils with the 3 cups of water and bring to the boil, then turn down the heat and gently simmer until cooked ( 15-20 minutes).
+- Rinse the dry lentils under cold water, remove any that are discouloured, and then add them to a large pot.
+Cover the lentils with the 3 cups of water and bring to a boil, then turn down the heat and gently simmer until cooked (15-20 minutes).

 - Use a colander or sieve and drain the lentils so all the water is removed.